Vanadium: Safety

 All vanadium compounds should be considered toxic.
-Tetravalent VOSO_{4} has been reported to be at least 5 times more toxic than trivalent V_{2}O_{3}.
+Tetravalent link=vanadyl sulfate|VOSO4 has been reported to be at least 5 times more toxic than trivalent V2O3.
 The US Occupational Safety and Health Administration (OSHA) has set an exposure limit of 0.05 mg/m^{3} for vanadium pentoxide dust and 0.1 mg/m^{3} for vanadium pentoxide fumes in workplace air for an 8-hour workday, 40-hour work week.
 The US National Institute for Occupational Safety and Health (NIOSH) has recommended that 35 mg/m^{3} of vanadium be considered immediately dangerous to life and health, that is, likely to cause permanent health problems or death.
+Vanadium has been identified as a carcinogenic component of PM2.5 pollution, explaining a proportion of cancers and death caused by it.

 Vanadium compounds are poorly absorbed through the gastrointestinal system.
 Inhalation of vanadium and vanadium compounds results primarily in adverse effects on the respiratory system.
 Quantitative data are, however, insufficient to derive a subchronic or chronic inhalation reference dose.
 Other effects have been reported after oral or inhalation exposures on blood parameters, liver, neurological development, and other organs in rats.

 There is little evidence that vanadium or vanadium compounds are reproductive toxins or teratogens.
 Vanadium pentoxide was reported to be carcinogenic in male rats and in male and female mice by inhalation in an NTP study, although the interpretation of the results has been disputed a few years after the report.
 The carcinogenicity of vanadium has not been determined by the United States Environmental Protection Agency.

 Vanadium traces in diesel fuels are the main fuel component in high temperature corrosion.
 During combustion, vanadium oxidizes and reacts with sodium and sulfur, yielding vanadate compounds with melting points as low as 530 C, which attack the passivation layer on steel and render it susceptible to corrosion.
 The solid vanadium compounds also abrade engine components.